Spread over 100 acres, the San Diego Zoo is home to a whopping 12,000 rare and endangered animals. In just one day you…

 At the various tide levels, you’ll see tide pool zones playing host to surprisingly different plant and animal life.
 The high zone — where you’re bound to get wet — is home to those who can manage on limited tidal splashes like barnacles and crabs.
 The middle zone provides a glimpse of snails, algae, kelp, and even Sandcastle worms.
 And the lower zone, only visible at the lowest levels, is home to sea stars, urchins, and tons of fish.

-• Junior Ranger Program: free, fun, and could earn a cool badge
+- Junior Ranger Program: Free, fun, and could let you earn a cool badge

-• Scout Ranger Program: complete with the possibility of a patch or certificate
+- Scout Ranger Program: Offering the possibility of a patch or certificate

-• EcoLogik STEM Summer Day Camp for girls: great if your San Diego stay extends through summer
+- EcoLogik STEM Summer Day Camp for girls: Great if your San Diego visit extends through summer

-• Conservation+Comics Program: building learning at every level with interactive lessons, a science field trip, and more
+- Conservation+Comics Program: With interactive lessons, a science field trip, and more

 Things to do nearby